marksmccann/modality/README.md

 }
 ```

-3\. **Percentage Width**: if you want your modal to be a percentage of the window, add a class to the 'userClass' option in the settings and apply the percentage to the 'innerClass' setting via a decendant selector like so:
+3\. **Percentage Width**: If you want your modal to be a percentage of the window, add a class to the 'userClass' option in the settings and apply the percentage to the 'innerClass' setting via a decendant selector like so:

 ```css
 .userClass .mm-wrap {